Degreasing

 Degreasing, often called defatting or fat trimming, is the removal of fatty acids from an object.
 In culinary science, degreasing is done with the intention of reducing the fat content of a meal.

 Degreasing food

 Degreasing is often used by dieters, particularly those following low-fat diets to reduce their fat consumption to induce weight loss.
-The energy content of 1 g of fat is 9 calories, while that of carbohydrates and proteins are 4 calories.
+The energy content of 1 g of fat is 9 calories, while that of carbohydrates and proteins is 4 calories.
 Hence, dieters often view decreasing fat consumption as an efficient way of losing weight without greatly sacrificing total volume of food.
 Degreasing during meal preparation is used to reduce the energy content of the food being prepared.

 Those people who wish to reduce their cholesterol level or fat intake, in particular people with hypercholesterolemia often use degreasing to reduce their fat consumption.

 Degreasing of a meal during preparation

 Fat trimming of a meal can be done during preparation by a variety of methods.
 The most common methods involving substituting food items or removal of naturally occurring fat and conservative addition of fat.

 Substituting fats is a method in which a certain ingredient is substituted by another ingredient.
 A common way of doing this is substituting saturated fatty acids with unsaturated fatty acids while cooking.
 For instance, olive oil can be used instead of butter for seasoning vegetables.

 Food items are also substituted to reduce fat content.
 For instance, instead of using eggs by using a whole egg, where the egg yolks are high in fat levels, egg whites can instead be used.
 Alternatively, skimmed milk or similar low-fat products can be used as ingredients for cooking.